cpLeee/nefilibata/README.md

 ## What is Nefilibata
 “Cloud Walker”; One who lives in the clouds of their own imagination or dreams.

-A digital journal application that allows the user to add/ edit/ delete daily tasks they'd like to complete for the day and create a memory bank to remember all of life's little moments.
+A basic digital journal application that allows the user to add/ edit/ delete daily tasks they'd like to complete for the day and create a memory bank to remember all of life's little moments.

 ## Nefilibata
 - Nefilibata: An app built on Reactjs and Ruby on Rails by Leah Chen.